 - That you will apply to only one school as an ED applicant.

 - That acceptance of an offer admission is binding.

-- And, it is expected that you will withdraw all applications to other institutions.
+- It is expected that you will withdraw all applications to other institutions.

 Early Action (a.k.a.
 Early Action I) – for students who want to apply early (before the regular application deadline).
 Of the college admission application types, this is one for which the offer of admission is non-binding, meaning you are not under any obligation to accept the offer of admission.
 The Early Action option makes sense for students who are sure of their first-choice college but don’t want the restrictions that come with applying as an ED applicant.

-Some benefits to applying Early Action include early consideration for competitive majors where the number of slots is limited and perhaps access to certain scholarship opportunities (details and opportunities will vary by institution and program).
+Early consideration for competitive majors (where number of available slots could be limited) is a great benefit to applying Early Action.
+Access to certain scholarship opportunities could be significant as well (details and opportunities will vary by institution and program).